open-component-model/ocm/docs/reference/ocm_resources_add.md

 The resource specification supports the following blob input types, specified with the field <code>type</code> in the <code>input</code> field:

+- Input type <code>docker</code>

+  The path must denote an image tag that can be found in the local docker daemon.
+The denoted image is packed an OCI artefact set.

+  This blob type specification supports the following fields:
+  - **<code>path</code>** *string*

+    This REQUIRED property describes the image name to import from the local docker daemon.

+- Input type <code>file</code>

+  The path must denote a file relative the the resources file.
+  The content is compressed if the <code>compress</code> field is set to <code>true</code>.

+  This blob type specification supports the following fields:
+  - **<code>path</code>** *string*

+    This REQUIRED property describes the file path to the helm chart relative to the resource file location.

+  - **<code>mediaType</code>** *string*

+    This OPTIONAL property describes the media type to store with the local blob.
+    The default media type is application/octet-stream and application/gzip if compression is enabled.

+  - **<code>compress</code>** *bool*

+    This OPTIONAL property describes whether the file content should be stored compressed or not.

 - Input type <code>helm</code>

   The path must denote an helm chart archive or directory